deusExMac/WebScraper/README.md

   ##### Description

   crawl starts the downloading of webpages and the extraction process based on the arguments given.
-The arguments of crawl are the same as WebScraper's command line arguments there were presented [above TODO: add link here](#) .
+The arguments of crawl are the same as WebScraper's command line arguments there were presented [above](#WebScraper-command-line-arguments).

   ##### Example